 Overview.
-This compensation discussion describes the material elements of compensation awarded to, earned by, or paid to each of our executive officers who served as named executive officers during 2016.
-This discussion focuses primarily on the fiscal year 2016 information contained in the following tables and related footnotes and narrative.
-We discuss compensation actions taken prior to 2016 or in 2017 if we believe it provides relevant information.
+This compensation discussion describes the material elements of compensation awarded to, earned by, or paid to each of our executive officers who served as named executive officers during 2019.
+This discussion focuses primarily on the fiscal year 2019 information contained in the following tables and related footnotes and narrative.
+We discuss compensation actions taken prior to 2019 or in 2020 if we believe it provides relevant information.

 The principal elements of our executive compensation program are base salary, annual cash incentives, and long-term equity incentives in the form of restricted stock awards and units, stock options and performance units.
 Our other benefits and perquisites consist of life and health insurance benefits, social and health club dues, and a qualified 401(k) savings plan (including company matching contributions).
 Our philosophy is to position the aggregate of these elements at the average of that paid to executives of our peers with similar responsibilities.
-To ensure that the Company is able to attract and retain high potential executives, the Company benchmarks executive compensation using compensation surveys of similar-sized companies and also uses an index average based on available proxy disclosure compensation information of similar-sized manufacturing companies.
-This index is comprised of: Regal Beloit, IDEX Corp., Kennametal, Trinity Industries, Greenbrier Companies, Ametek, Crane Co., Donaldson, WABCO Holdings, ITT Corporation, Pall Corporation, Lincoln Electric Holdings, Inc., Valmont Industries, Oshkosh Corp., Flowserve Corp., SPX Corporation, Colfax Corp. and Snap-On Inc. (the "Peer Index Group").
+To ensure that the Company is able to attract and retain high potential executives, the Company benchmarks executive compensation using a reputable compensation survey of similar-sized companies and also uses available proxy disclosure compensation information of a peer group of similar-sized manufacturing companies.
+This peer group during 2019 was comprised of the following 19 manufacturing companies: AGCO Corp., American Axle & Manufacturing, Inc., Ametek, Arconic Inc., CSX Corporation, Dana Incorporated, Dover Corp, Fortive Corp., Flowserve Corp., Illinois Tool Works Inc., Navistar International Corp., Norfolk Southern Corporation, Oshkosh Corp., Parker Hannifin Corporation, Rockwell Automation Inc., Tenneco Inc., Terex Corp., Textron Inc., WABCO Holdings, and Xylem Inc. (the "Peer Group").